 Workers face potential safety risks in their working environments every day.
 According to the Bureau of Labor Statistics, musculoskeletal disorders (MSDs) accounted for 31 percent of all worker injuries in 2015.
-Work-related injuries, including MSDs, stem from a variety of risk factors which can easily be prevented.
+Work-related injuries, including MSDs, stem from a variety of risk factors that can easily be prevented.
 To keep employees safe and healthy, managers can create an ergonomic workplace by taking these steps.

 The implementation of ergonomic practices in the workplace must involve a top-down approach.
 Managers and organizational leaders who take the first step in ergonomic planning will see improvements in efficiency and satisfaction from their workers.
 Creating an environment that values safety and ergonomics requires investments of time and money, and managers who take these actions show staff that they are investing in employee safety.
 Managers can also show their commitment by taking a leadership role in initiating the ergonomic process by defining goals, estimating an overall budget for implementation, holding meetings with staff, assigning responsibilities to workers, and communicating openly and clearly.

 Using ergonomic principles can have substantial results that go beyond employee safety.
 John Deere and Company, the largest agricultural equipment manufacturer in the U.S., adopted ergonomic practices to reduce physical injury and stress for their employees.
 Since then, the company has been able to reduce employee back injuries by 83 percent and cut costs for workers’ compensation by 32 percent.